Theodore Long: Referee and manager (1998–2004)

-He was re-packaged as a villainous manager once again under his full name, and perhaps his most notable managing stint in this period came when managing D'Lo Brown, Rodney Mack, Christopher Nowinski, Rosey, Mark Henry and Jazz at different times, telling fans to "Get down wit' da Brown" and to "Back da Mack."
-Long teamed with Mack and Nowiniski losing to The Dudley Boyz at Insurrextion (2003).
-When he was drafted to SmackDown, he managed Mark Jindrak.
+By late 2002, Vince McMahon wanted Long to become a heel manager like he was in NWA and WCW and decided to take Long off of television and the road for a while and by late summer 2003, He returned under his full name, and perhaps his most notable managing stint in this period came when managing D'Lo Brown, Rodney Mack, Christopher Nowinski, Rosey, Mark Henry and Jazz at different times, telling fans to "Get down wit' da Brown" and to "Back da Mack".
+Long teamed with Mack and Nowiniski, losing to The Dudley Boyz at Insurrextion (2003).
+When he was drafted to SmackDown!, he managed Mark Jindrak.
 On the January 5, 2004 edition of Raw, he was filling in as the guest General Manager for Eric Bischoff.
-During a match between Mark Henry and Rob Van Dam, announcer Lilian Garcia had announced that Van Dam had won by DQ in a No Disqualification Match.
-But, Long grabbed the microphone and ordered to restart the match.
-Just then, Stone Cold Steve Austin, as the "Sheriff" came out with an ATV and chased him around the ring and the arena.
+During a match between Mark Henry and Rob Van Dam, announcer Lilian Garcia had announced that Van Dam had won by DQ in a No Disqualification Match, but Long grabbed the microphone and ordered to restart the match.
+Just then, Stone Cold Steve Austin, as the "Sheriff", came out with an ATV and chased him around the ring and the arena.
 After Van Dam won the match, Austin continued to chase Long until he was cornered by both him and Van Dam; in which they pushed Long back into the ring.
 As he begged Austin not to hurt him, Long offered him a handshake.
 He accepted it, only to give Long a stunner in the process for restarting the match.